Rules and Pricing for Filming in New York

 Read the guidelines above and at the MOME website to understand whether you truly need a permit.
 Remember, in New York, the requirements are far less strict than in LA, and even if yours is a for-profit shoot, you can still get by without a permit.

 Do you need insurance?

 If you require a permit, in order for you to eligible to receive one, Liability Insurance is necessary for your shoot.
 A COI must be provided to the Office of Film, Theatre and Broadcasting 48 hours in advance of your online permit application submission.
-Read more details here, along with a list of insurance brokers listed on the MOME site.
+Read more details regarding film insurance in New York, along with a list of insurance brokers listed on the MOME site.

 - At an exterior location

 - Requires traffic control

 - Has a scene with prop firearms, weapons